preethakachhadiya/Price-Tracker/README.md

 Price Tracker program using Python and basic Web Scraping

-This program checks the price of the given product and send a Mail if the price is reached the Desired value
+This program checks the price of the given product and sends a Mail if the price is reached the Desired value